SYNLAB bags 2018 HEWAN’s ‘Laboratory award - Vanguard News Nigeria

 The organisers of HEWAN said, “SYNLAB’S contribution to the medical diagnostics landscape cannot be glossed over.
 We used a set of rigorous criteria to arrive at the decision to confer SYNLAB this prestigious award.
 They have clearly redefined the practice of medical diagnostics in Nigeria.”

-The 2018 HEWAN awards and symposium had the theme, “Rewarding and Promoting Excellence in Our Healthcare Delivery System.”
-It drew attention to the challenges in Nigeria’s healthcare delivery system and experts at the event proffered solutions to the challenges.
-It also served as an opportunity to reward companies and individuals who have distinguished themselves through quality service delivery.
+The Awards and symposium had the theme, “Rewarding and Promoting Excellence in Our Healthcare Delivery System.”
+It drew attention to the challenges in Nigeria’s healthcare delivery system and experts at the event proffered solutions to the challenges